MarcusWalz/MakeRNAseq/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Notice how Make does not reconstruct the target `Hello`.
-Make is lazy and avoids redundent computions.
+Make is lazy and avoids superfluous computations.

 To demonstrate, let's make `HelloWorld` again.